-Water Level:
+Water level:

 The goal to reduce water levels to within the target range of 6 in (15 cm) below to 2 in (5 cm) above marsh level was not met.
-Water levels in the project area were within the target range less than 50% of the year during 10 years of data collection.
-However, project area water levels were within the target range a greater percentage of time than the reference area in all post-construction years except 2001, 2005, and 2006 (figure 9).
+Water levels in the project area were within the target range less than 50% of the year during 10 years of project-specific data collection.
+However, project area water levels were within the target range a greater percentage of time than the reference area (figure 9).

 In general, when reference area water levels were out of the target range, they tended to be greater than 2" above the marsh surface.
-Project area water levels were greater than 6" below marsh surface more often than reference stations.
-This would be expected since two of the reference area stations are located along major waterways and are subject to higher tidal amplitude, while the three project area stations are located in interior marsh areas influenced by water control structures.
-Water levels were higher during all years in the project area compared to the reference area.
+Project area water levels were less than 6" below marsh surface more often than reference stations.
+This would be expected since the reference area stations are located along major waterways and are subject to higher tidal amplitude, while the three project area stations are located in interior marsh areas influenced by water control structures.
+Water levels were higher during all years in the project area compared to the reference area (Vincent 2003).